chouheiwa/LightningCollections/docs/network/MALUNet.md

 MALUNet is mainly workable for ISIC dataset.
 This network performance very bad on BUSI dataset.

+We rewrite the `SpatialAttBridge` to make it accept dynamic input tensors, the origin code only accept 5 input tensors.

 ## Network Metrics

 ### BUSI